reactjs/react.dev/content/docs/create-a-new-react-app.md

 This page describes a few popular React toolchains which help with tasks like:

-* Using third-party modules from npm.
+* Scaling to many files and components.
-* Surfacing common mistakes during development.
+* Using third-party libraries from npm.
-* Fast development with live-editing CSS and JS.
+* Detecting common mistakes early.
-* Optimizing the bundles for production.
+* Live-editing CSS and JS in development.
-* Running unit tests.
+* Optimizing the output for production.

 The toolchains recommended on this page **don't require configuration to get started**.